JuliaScheel/Templates-iPlacenta/galaxy_online.md

 ## Learning goals

-- Know your data, and the implications of data preprocessing and quality control
+- Know your data: implications of quality control and data preprocessing
-- Understand the general use, advantages and disadvantages of Python and more specifically Jupyter Notebooks.
+- Hands-on quality control and data preprocessing
+- Understanding and programming in Python
+- Hands-on session with Jupyter Notebooks.
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>